An Exploration of Default Images in Text-to-Image Generation: Abstract

 \section{Abstract}

-In the creative practice of text-to-image generation (TTI), images are generated from text prompts.
-However, TTI models are trained to always yield an output, even if the prompt contains unknown terms.
-In this case, the model may generate what we call \textit{default images}: images that closely resemble each other across many unrelated prompts.
-We argue studying default images is valuable for designing better solutions for TTI and prompt engineering.
-In this paper, we provide the first investigation into default images on Midjourney, a popular image generator.
-We describe our systematic approach to create input prompts triggering default images, and present the results of our initial experiments and several small-scale ablation studies.
-We also report on a survey study investigating how default images affect user satisfaction.
-Our work lays the foundation for understanding default images in TTI and highlights challenges and future research directions.
+In the creative practice of text-to-image (TTI) generation, images are synthesized from textual prompts.
+By design, TTI models always yield an output, even if the prompt contains unknown terms.
+In this case, the model may generate default images: images that closely resemble each other across many unrelated prompts.
+Studying default images is valuable for designing better solutions for prompt engineering and TTI generation.
+We present the first investigation into default images on Midjourney.
+We describe an initial study in which we manually created input prompts triggering default images, and several ablation studies.
+Building on these, we conduct a computational analysis of over 750,000 images, revealing consistent default images across unrelated prompts.
+We also conduct an online user study investigating how default images may affect user satisfaction.
+Our work lays the foundation for understanding default images in TTI generation, highlighting their practical relevance as well as challenges and future research directions.